kubernetes/kubernetes/docs/proposals/ingress-l4.md

       backend:
         serviceName: testdns
         servicePort: 53
-    - udp:
-        port: 53
-      backend:
-        serviceName: testdns
-        servicePort: 53
 ```

-While HTTP rules have host specifiers, in TCP and UDP rules they would not be
+While HTTP rules have host specifiers, in TCP rules hostnames would not be
-allowed as hostname handling is specific to L5 or higher layer protocol being
+as hostname handling is specific to L5 or higher layer protocol being used over
-used over TCP or UDP.
-TCP and UDP as protocol specifiers should be agnostic to
-higher layer protocols.
+TCP.
+TCP as a protocol specifier should be agnostic to higher layer protocols.

 ### Ingress type specifier